Return on Investment: EURO VS LEARNING

 Finding and scaling new business models and revenue streams is not easy.
 The game of corporate innovation has many challenges.
 Which strategy to implement?
 What is the definition of success?

-Based on our experiences most corporates seem to have struggles with;
+Based on our experiences, most corporates seem to have struggles with:

 - Defining and managing the innovation objectives

-– Creating internal alignment on the related objectives.
+- Creating internal alignment on the related objectives

 - Putting the right innovation strategy in place

-– Mapping, understanding and managing stakeholders expectations
+- Mapping, understanding, and managing stakeholders’ expectations

 - How to decide on H1, H2 or H3 innovation initiatives

-and/or your activate an CSE strategy (corporate start-up engagement).
+- Activate a CSE strategy (corporate start-up engagement).

 Both strategies have some overlapping challenges;